 While we have attempted to provide a comprehensive handbook, it does not stand alone.
-Students must also follow the academic policies and procedures of Thomas Jefferson University (TJU) and the Jefferson College of Health Professions (JCHP) as detailed in the TJU catalog, TJU handbook, and TJU Undergraduate Policies & Procedures.
+Students must also follow the academic policies and procedures of Thomas Jefferson University (TJU) and the Jefferson College of Health Professions (JCHP) as detailed in the TJU catalog, Jefferson College of Health Professions Student Handbook, and TJU Graduate Policies & Procedures.
 It is the responsibility of students to be familiar with and observe these policies.
 All policies apply to all students regardless of the location where the didactic, laboratory and clinical instruction occurs.